- Go to Minneapolis Tax Appeal Forum or call 311 and ask for the form to appeal your 2014 property taxes.

 - Fill out the form and return it to the City of Minneapolis.
 All appeals must be done by March 31, 2014

 For other Minnesota cities the formula is about the same.
 Call your city.
 Ask what form you fill out or who you talk to in order to appeal the market value of your house.
 They will immediately do this.
 Very simple and there is absolute no cost.
 Just takes a few minutes of your time.
 They will send someone to look at your house and then you tell them what you really believe it is worth.
 NO ONE wants to go to court.
 They will always settle before the court date.

-The economy is very weak.
-Home values continue to decline.
-The Mayor and City Council are increasing taxes 16.5%.
+The economy is weak.
+Home values are starting to increase from depression levels.
+The Mayor and City Council have not increase the levy but they get the same result by increasing the value of your property.
 I have one house were the market value stayed the same and they increased taxes 37.7%.
-I won a $60,000 reduction in value earlier this year.
+I won a $60,000 reduction in value.
 Act now if you do not want to subsidize the City Of Minneapolis's appetite for increased spending and more taxes.

 Check out the real estate in your neighborhood. that has sold in the last 4-6 months.
 Check on all short sales and forclusers.to find out what it sold for and what the tax value was.